-It has been noted by a number of economists and migration policy experts that facilitated migration has been economically (and socially) beneficial for Australia and New Zealand.
-It has allowed for a more efficient distribution of skills and labour between the two countries and provided a safety net in times where one country or the other has experienced slow economic growth.
+It has been noted by a number of economists and migration policy experts that facilitated migration has been economically (and socially) beneficial for New Zealand.
+It has allowed for a more efficient distribution of skills and labour with Australia and provided a safety net in times where one country or the other has experienced slow economic growth.

 While some have questioned the benefits of facilitated migration as opposed to selective skill-based migration programs, others have reasoned that given their shared culture and language, even low to medium skilled Trans-Tasman migrants have brought greater economic benefits than highly skilled migrants from other countries.
-Given that migrants are generally younger and more ambitious than the general population, it is not surprising that Trans-Tasman migrants have a higher workforce participation rate than the general population.
-For example, in Australia, New Zealand-born migrants have a 10% higher workforce participation rate than their Australian counterparts.
+Given that migrants are generally younger and more ambitious than the general population, it is not surprising that Trans-Tasman migrants, in both New Zealand and Australia, have a higher workforce participation rate than the general population.

-This would also undoubtedly apply to Canadian nationals.
+This would also undoubtedly apply to Canadian and British nationals.
 According to CANZUK International research conducted in 2017, a vast majority of citizens within the CANZUK countries who support mutual migration arrangements are aged between 21-40; they are young, (mostly) university educated, ambitious and eager to travel.
-They also share a culture and language with Canada that allows them to integrate within society as easily as Australians and New Zealanders have for decades.
+They also share a culture and language with New Zealanders that allows them to integrate within New Zealand society as easily as Australians have for decades.

-As such, facilitated migration with Australia, New Zealand and the United Kingdom would provide Canada with a diverse range of skills and experience to grow the economy and develop businesses.
+As such, facilitated migration with Canada, Australia and the United Kingdom would provide New Zealand with a diverse range of skills and experience to grow its economy and develop businesses.

 The ease of movement would also facilitate economic integration and harmonisation in a number of areas, for example, in relation to recognition of professional qualifications and licences.
-This has provided greater skills transferability for Australians and New Zealanders, especially those working in trades or manual employment, without the need to re-take educational courses or skills assessments.
+This has provided greater skills transferability for New Zealanders and Australians, especially those working in trades or manual employment, without the need to re-take educational courses or skills assessments.

-Furthermore, due to their common culture and language, Australians and New Zealanders also blend seamlessly into each other's countries; they do not form distinct communities, but instead, fully integrate into their host societies as if they were their own.
-As such, ease of assimilation would also apply to Canadian citizens.
+Furthermore, due to their common culture and language, New Zealanders and Australians also blend seamlessly into each other's countries; they do not form distinct communities, but instead, fully integrate into their host societies as if they were their own.
+As such, ease of assimilation would also apply to Canadian and British citizens.
 With a common language, respect for democracy, human rights and the rule of law, similar cultures and close ancestral ties, British, Canadian, Australian and New Zealand citizens would integrate and assimilate into each other's societies seamlessly with no complications respective of finding employment, housing or learning a national language.

 These similarities also encompass a favourable sentiment between the CANZUK countries making facilitated migration even more likely to succeed.
-A 2011 survey by the UK research firm YouGov found that Australia, New Zealand and Canada are regarded as "especially favourable" by 48%, 47% and 44% of Britons, respectively.
-The next most-favoured country, the USA, was significantly behind at 31% and the most-favoured EU member, the Netherlands, received only 24%.
+A 2020 survey by the UK research firm YouGov found that New Zealand, Canada and Australia are regarded by Britons as their most favoured countries in the world, receiving favourability scores of 80%, 80% and 79%, respectively.
+The next most-favoured country, Spain, received a score of 72% despite a significant population of British citizens residing in the country.